Nekopara: Television anime

 During the Comiket 95 event, it was announced that an anime television series adaptation was in production.
 The series is animated by Felix Film and directed by Yasutaka Yamamoto, with Gō Zappa handling series composition, Yuichi Hirano designing the characters, and Akiyuki Tateyama composing the music.
 The first episode of the television anime premiered at Anime Expo 2019 on July 6, 2019, and the first two episodes aired at a special event in Tokyo on December 24, 2019.
 The series premiered on January 9, 2020 through March 26, 2020 on AT-X, Tokyo MX, and BS11.
 The opening theme for the anime is "Shiny Happy Days" by Yuki Yagi, Iori Saeki, Shiori Izawa, Miku Itō, Yuri Noguchi, and Marin Mizutani, and the ending theme is "Yōdamari no Kaori" (陽だまりの香り) by Yagi and Saeki.
 The series has aired for 12 episodes.
 Funimation acquired the series for distribution in North America, the British Isles, and Australasia, streaming the series on FunimationNow, Wakanim and AnimeLab, and produced an English dub for the series.
 The series simulcasts in Southeast Asia on Aniplus Asia.
 The series released to Blu-Ray by Funimation on May 18, 2021.

 Manga

 A manga adaptation illustrated by Tam-U is currently being published in Dengeki G's Comic magazine.
 The manga began serialisation in the July issue of Dengeki G's Comic on May 30, 2018.
 During Anime Expo 2018, Sekai Project announced that they would release the manga in English digitally, with the first chapter scheduled for release in August 2018.

 Mobile games

-In 2019, a mobile game adaptation of the series, Nekoparaiten!, was announced; its release was planned to take place in 2020.
+In 2019, a mobile game adaptation of the series, Nekoparaiten!, was announced, being developed by Yostar; its release was planned to take place in 2020, but the game was cancelled due to various reasons.
 Its creators described Nekoparaiten! as a "romance simulation" game.

+In 2024, during the series’ 10th anniversary, it was confirmed that Nekoparaiten! was canceled and was renamed to Nekopara Sekai Connect, developed by Good Smile Company.
+The game is expected to release in 2026.